-The executive remuneration consists of fixed remuneration and variable remuneration in the form of performance based cash bonuses (Short Term Incentive Plan ("STIP")), share options and performance rights (issued under the terms of the Option Plan and LTIP respectively).
-The LTIP was approved by the Company's shareholders at the 2011 AGM and the structure of the plan is detailed below.
+Executive remuneration consists of fixed remuneration and may also comprise variable remuneration in the form of performance based cash bonuses (Short Term Incentive Plan ("STIP")), share options and performance rights (issued under the terms of the ESOP and Long Term Incentive Plan ("LTIP") respectively).
+The LTIP was last approved by the Company's shareholders at the 2011 AGM and will be put to shareholders for approval at the Company's upcoming 2014 AGM.
+The structure of the plan is detailed below.